Output-Sensitive Evaluation of Regular Path Queries: The Output-Sensitive Product Graph Algorithm

 \subsection{Reduction from any RPQ $Q$ to the RPQ $a b^* c$}

 Our reduction from any RPQ $Q$ to the RPQ $a b^* c$ essentially shows that $a b^* c$ is the {\em hardest} RPQ.
 Let $M_Q=(V_Q, E_Q, \Sigma)$ be an NFA for $Q$, represented as an edge-labeled graph (cf.\@ Section~\ref{sec:prelims}).
 First, we construct the product graph $\ov G \defeq G \times M_Q$.
 Let $\ov V$ and $\ov E$ be the set of vertices and edges of $\ov G$, respectively.
 Then, we construct an edge-labeled graph $G'=(V',E', \Sigma'\defeq \{a, b, c\})$ as follows: The set of vertices $V'$ is the same as the set of vertices $\ov V$.
 The set of edges $E'$ contains the same edges in $\ov E$ but with the additional label $``b"$.
-Moreover, $E'$ contains a self-loop labeled $``a"$ for each vertex corresponding to a start state in the NFA $M_Q$, and a self-loop labeled $``c"$ for each vertex corresponding to a final state in $M_Q$.
+Moreover, $E'$ contains a self-loop labeled $``a"$ for each vertex corresponding to an initial state in the NFA $M_Q$, and a self-loop labeled $``c"$ for each vertex corresponding to an accepting state in $M_Q$.
 Formally:

 Based on the above construction, it is straightforward to see that for any pair of vertices $(v, u) \in V \times V$, there is a path from $v$ to $u$ in $G$ that matches the regular expression $Q$ if and only if there exist two states $q, p$ in the NFA $M_Q$ such that there is a path from $(v, q)$ to $(u, p)$ in $G'$ that matches the regular expression $a b^* c$.
 Hence, we can compute the output pairs $(v, u)$ to the RPQ $Q$ over $G$ by listing the output pairs $((v, q), (u, p))$ to the RPQ $a b^* c$ over $G'$ and projecting $q$ and $p$ away.
 Moreover, the number of output pairs $((v, q), (u, p))$ is at most an $O(1)$-factor larger than the number of output pairs $(v, u)$.
 (Recall that in data complexity, the query $Q$ is fixed, hence the number of states of the NFA $M_Q$ is a constant.)